asemposki/SAMBA/README.md

 This package is intended to contain a variety of methods to perform Bayesian Model Mixing on a given set of data points and errors across an input space.
 In the current version, it can apply three different BMM methods to series expansions in the limits of a coupling constant.
 In future versions, we will include the option for users to implement their own functions or data sets to mix using SAMBA.
 It is a part of the BAND collaboration's v0.2 software.

+For our documentation, visit our Docs page: https://asemposki.github.io/SAMBA/.

 <img align="right" width="200" src="./logos/band_logo.PNG">